ausnimbus/docker-gc/README.md

     * [Build the Docker Image](#build-the-docker-image)
     * [Running as a Docker Container](#running-as-a-docker-container)

-A simple Docker container and image garbage collection script.
+A simple Docker container and image garbage collection script used within [AusNimbus](https://www.ausnimbus.com.au/)

 * Containers that exited more than an hour ago are removed.
 * Images that don't belong to any remaining container after that are removed.